calaldees/teacherEducation/teacherEducation/eSafety.md

 eSafety
 =======

+* eSaftey is a whole school initiative -
+* eSaftey is NOT the sole duty of the Computing Department
+* Computing teachers do need to consider how this can be reinforced in their curriculums

 * [UKCIS Online Safety Audit Tool](https://www.gov.uk/government/publications/ukcis-online-safety-audit-tool)
     * > The UK Council for Internet Safety (UKCIS) Online Safety Audit Tool helps mentors of trainee teachers and early career teachers induct mentees and provide ongoing support, development and monitoring.
     * TASK: Read though the questions (10min)